 with the restriction that the above equation gives a single-valued monotonic relationship between s and k, when i, j and t are held fixed.
 (2.25) is a transformation from the (i, j, k, t) coordinate system with independent variables into the (i, j, s, t) generalised coordinate system with s depending on the other three variables through (2.25).
-This socalled generalised vertical coordinate [Kasahara 1974] is in fact an Arbitrary Lagrangian-Eulerian (ALE) coordinate.
+This so-called generalised vertical coordinate [?] is in fact an Arbitrary Lagrangian-Eulerian (ALE) coordinate.
 Indeed, choosing an expression for s is an arbitrary choice that determines which part of the vertical velocity (defined from a fixed referential) will cross the levels (Eulerian part) and which part will be used to move them (Lagrangian part).
-The coordinate is also sometime referenced as an adaptive coordinate [Hofmeister et al. 2009], since the coordinate system is adapted in the course of the simulation.
-Its most often used implementation is via an ALE algorithm, in which a pure lagrangian step is followed by regridding and remapping steps, the later step implicitly embedding the vertical advection [Hirt et al. 1974, Chassignet et al. 2003, White et al. 2009].
-Here we follow the [Kasahara 1974] strategy : a regridding step (an update of the vertical coordinate) followed by an eulerian step with an explicit computation of vertical advection relative to the moving s-surfaces.
+The coordinate is also sometime referenced as an adaptive coordinate [?], since the coordinate system is adapted in the course of the simulation.
+Its most often used implementation is via an ALE algorithm, in which a pure lagrangian step is followed by regridding and remapping steps, the later step implicitly embedding the vertical advection [???].
+Here we follow the [?] strategy : a regridding step (an update of the vertical coordinate) followed by an eulerian step with an explicit computation of vertical advection relative to the moving s-surfaces.